luipir/Postgis-pki-datacontainers/README.md

 * `#> docker pull kartoza/postgis`

-create postgis pki enabled conf data container.
-This container contain postgis configuration to set SSL only connections and set server certs and CAs
+Create postgis pki enabled conf data container.
+This data container contains postgis configuration to set SSL only connections and sets server certs and CAs

 * `#> cd Postgis-pki-datacontainers/conf`
 * build postgis-config-image:

         #> docker build -t postgis-config-image .

-create the data container postgis-config-container exposing /etc/postgresql/9.4/main/ volume that will be mounted as persistent data container in the kartoza/postgis
+Create the data container postgis-config-container exposing /etc/postgresql/9.4/main/ volume that will be mounted as persistent data container in the kartoza/postgis

 * `#> docker run -v /etc/postgresql/9.4/main/ --name postgis-config-container postgis-config-image`

 Create postgis pki enabled pgdata data container.\
 This container is the DB data repository.
 More than the standard "docker" role added by kartoza/postgis has been added the following roles:\
 "Fra", "Ptolemy", "Gerardus", "Nicholas" all belonging to the "docker" role.
-This users correspondes to that having certificates in https://github.com/qgis/QGIS/tree/master/tests/testdata/auth_system/certs_keys.
+This users correspond to that having certificates in https://github.com/qgis/QGIS/tree/master/tests/testdata/auth_system/certs_keys.
 * `#> cd Postgis-pki-datacontainers/pgdata`
 * build postgis-pgdata-image